-Hunted: The Demon’s Forge is a cooperative role playing action game which puts you in the heart of battle against the dark forces.
+Hunted: The Demon’s Forge is a cooperative role-playing action game that puts you in the heart of the battle against the dark forces.
+However, the game isn’t without its issues and that is where our Hunted The Demon’s Forge Error Fixes guide comes in.

 Play the game using your own style.
 Hunted: The Demon’s Forge has Magic, Weapons, Armor, character progression, all the features you would want from a cooperative game.